zouxiaofei1/SodiumPaint/readme.md

 ## 🇬🇧 English Introduction

-**TabPrint** is a lightweight image editor and viewer tailored for Windows, built with C# and WPF.
+**TabPaint** is a lightweight image editor and viewer tailored for Windows, built with C# and WPF.

 It is designed for the **"10-second edit" workflow**: when you just need to screenshot, circle a highlight, add a note, and paste it into a document.
 It combines the familiarity of the classic MS Paint with modern efficiency features like multi-tabs and seamless drag-and-drop.